 We are happy that you are considering Duke for your residency in ophthalmology.
 We are a well-established program with over 70 faculty members in all subspecialties.
-Our over 200 graduates have gone on to careers in academic and private ophthalmology practices, and have continued to advance clinical practice and basic science.
+More than 400 residency program graduates have gone on to careers in academic medicine and private ophthalmology practices, and have continued to advance clinical practice and basic science.

 Our residents receive world-class training in medical and surgical treatment of eye diseases, and participate in research, presenting at national and international conferences.
 Above all, they enjoy a supportive environment in which to develop their knowledge and skills in the top-rated Duke University Hospital in Durham, North Carolina, one of the country’s most livable cities.